 “Each person’s grief is as unique as their fingerprint.
 But what everyone has in common is that no matter how they grieve, they share a need for their grief to be witnessed.”

-If you have lost a loved one, this is an opportunity to share what is on your heart and mind right now, to listen and be listened to deeply and generously.
-Together we create a safe space for listening to messages from our inner experience.
+If you’ve lost a loved one, a healing circle for those in grief is an opportunity to share what’s on your heart and mind, to listen, and be listened to deeply and generously.